masuday/Blupf90TutorialStandard/renum_pedigree.md

 Random effect specification
 ---------------------------

-Here we consider a mixed model with 1 or more random effects.
-Note that, even adding random effects, the renumbered data file will be the same as one for the fixed effect model.
+We consider a mixed model with 1 or more random effects.
+Note that, even adding random effects, the renumbered data file will be the same as those used one for the fixed effect model.
 Only differences when considering random effects in RENUMF90 are: 1) output parameter file contains statements for random effects and 2) pedigree or related files will be properly processed if needed.

 First, we reconsider the previous example and assume the second effect ($S_j$) is random.
 $$
 y_{ijk} = A_{i} + S_{j} + \beta x_{ijk} + e_{ijk}
 $$
-The raw data file is the same as before but we change the name of the file.
+The raw data file is the same as those used before but we change the name of the file.

 ~~~~~{language=text caption="rawdata2.txt"}
  ID006  A  1  1.0  3.0